 With respect to receivables, concentrations of credit risk are limited to a few customers in the construction industry.
 The Company performs ongoing credit evaluations of its customers' financial condition and, generally, requires no collateral from its customers other than normal lien rights.
-At March 31, 2021 and December 31, 2020, 84% and 79%, respectively, of the Company's gross accounts receivable were due from four another customers.
+At March 31, 2022 and December 31, 2021, 75% and 78%, respectively, of the Company's gross accounts receivable were due fromtwo and four customers.

-Revenue relating to two and four customers represented approximately 80% and 73% of the Company's total revenue for the three months ended March 31, 2021 and 2020, respectively.
+Revenue relating to two and two customers represented approximately 90% and 80% of the Company's total revenue for the three months ended March 31, 2022 and 2021, respectively.

-Cost of revenue relating to two and three vendors represented approximately 28% and 90% of the Company's total cost of revenue for the three months ended March 31, 2021 and 2020, respectively.
+Cost of revenue relating to two and two vendors represented approximately 28% and 28% of the Company's total cost of revenue for the three months ended March 31, 2022 and 2021, respectively.
 The Company believes it has access to alternative suppliers, with limited disruption to the business, should circumstances change with its existing suppliers.